paul-m/drupal-merge-plugin/README.md

 drupal-merge-plugin
 ===

+Note: This project is in development and should not be used in production at this time.

 What?
 --

 `drupal-merge-plugin` is a Composer plugin that allows Drupal modules to specify their own Composer-based dependencies.

 `drupal-merge-plugin` is highly opinionated.
-It is designed to be useful as part of a low-dependency build phase for Drupal sites which aren't expected to have multiple vendor directories, or different dependency requirements per multisite site.
+It is designed to be useful as part of a low-dependency build phase for Drupal installations which aren't expected to have multiple vendor directories, or different dependency requirements per multisite site.

 The fact that the previous sentence is almost 90% Drupalism illustrates why this tool is opinionated.

-Basically: If you are using Drupal in multisite mode, and you have many conflicting dependencies you believe shouldn't conflict, then don't use this plugin.
+Basically: If you are using Drupal in multisite mode, and you have many conflicting dependencies you believe shouldn't conflict, or you have multiple vendor directories as a dependency solution, then don't use this plugin.

+Note that this plugin is fully compatible with Drupal multisite.
+It will discover and reconcile all dependencies for all modules present in the Drupal installation, across the different sites.
+They will all share the same `vendor/` directory where other Drupal dependencies reside.

+If this behavior is undesirable for your needs, then use another tool.

-It sits atop the Wikimedia project's composer-merge-plugin, and inherits that project's behaviors.
+It sits atop the Wikimedia project's `composer-merge-plugin`, and inherits that project's behaviors.
 This means your root Composer package can specify external `composer.json` files to load, using wildcard paths.
 The top-level Drupal project's `composer.json` file does this.

-You can read the documentation for Wikimedia's composer-merge-plugin here: https://github.com/wikimedia/composer-merge-plugin
+You can read the documentation for Wikimedia's `composer-merge-plugin` here: https://github.com/wikimedia/composer-merge-plugin

 How?